VascoPires/VascoPires.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Researcher and creator of <a href="https://www.youtube.com/@MadewithAtoms">Made with Atoms</a> Youtube Channel
+subtitle: Researcher & PhD candidate

 profile: